The-AVR/AVR-2022/content/en/drone-peripheral-assembly/status-lights/_index.md

 ## Mounting

-Use 3M double sided tape foam tape to mount to the fan of the jetson facing  towards the rear of the drone.
+Use 3M double-sided foam tape to mount to the fan of the Jetson facing towards the rear of the drone.

 ![Adhesive for mounting LED](led_status_4.jpg)